ComposableFi/composable/docs/docs/products/apollo-overview.md

 - Firstly, a price is requested using the request price function (this can be built into pallets using Apollo)
 - The request triggers an offchain worker to go out and query a local price feed.
-For more information on off-chain workers see [here} (https://substrate.dev/docs/en/knowledgebase/learn-substrate/off-chain-features)
+For more information on off-chain workers see [here](https://substrate.dev/docs/en/knowledgebase/learn-substrate/off-chain-features)
 - As the off-chain worker fetches the proper price from the oracle’s price feed, it prepares a transaction and submits it back on-chain
 - On the top of the next block if the threshold is met,